 Here’s what that looks like: we use addictive behaviors (like drinking or drugs) to help us fall asleep.
 Said addictive behaviors disrupt our sleep quality by messing with important sleep stages, increasing the prevalence of preexisting sleep issues, and/or enhancing other health problems like breathing disorders.

 That leaves us tired the next day, which some of us cope with by using more addictive behaviors like caffeine!
 Yikes.
 The good news?
 There are ways to break out of the cycle!
 You can fall asleep and stay asleep naturally.
 That’s what we’re here for!

 To start really sleeping better, the first step is taking a good hard look at your sleeping environment and making sure it’s up to par to send you rocketing to dreamland.

 Here’s a quick quiz to see how your bedroom stacks up now:

-Invest in a Dream-worthy Sleep Space.
 It’s important to feel relaxed and peaceful in your sleeping environment.
-What feels calming aesthetically will differ from person to person but in general go with muted tones and pleasant imagery (this is probably not the place to display your creepy doll collection or politically charged vision boards, for example).
-Keep your bedroom designated for sleep and sleep only.
+What feels calming aesthetically will differ from person to person, but in general choose muted tones and pleasant imagery (this is probably not the place to display your creepy doll collection or politically charged vision boards, for example).
+Keep your bedroom designated for sleep, and sleep only.
 No work in the bedroom!
 And do your best to leave devices outside or put them in airplane mood so they won’t interrupt your sleep with notifications.

 Sleep and relaxation are a huge deal for overall health, and for kicking addictive behaviors.
-At Workit, we’ve got a lot of intel from experts, plus firsthand experience on how to unwind, fall asleep, and stay asleep, without drugs, alcohol, and other addictive behaviors.
+At Workit Health, we’ve got a lot of intel from experts, plus firsthand experience on how to unwind, fall asleep, and stay asleep, without drugs, alcohol, and other addictive behaviors.
 Check back often for more tips or get started with us below.
-Sweet dreams!